gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-pdf-documents-in-microsoft-365.md

 An important part of PDF accessibility is “tagging”.
 Using a recommended authoring tool, tags will be automatically created based on the existing document structure.
 For instance, a heading created in Microsoft Word will be tagged as a heading in the PDF when you export.
 These tags are similar to HTML.

-To check if a document is tagged, navigate to **File** > **Properties** or press **Control + D** to bring up the document properties, or run the Accessibility Checker.
-If not tagged, return to your authoring tool (ie.g.
-Word) if possible, ensure you have structured the document correctly, and export again using the settings given above.
+To check if a document is tagged, navigate to **File** \> **Properties** or press **Control + D** to bring up the document properties, or run the Accessibility Checker.
+If not tagged, return to your authoring tool (e.g. Word) if possible, ensure you have structured the document correctly, and export again using the settings given above.

 To manually set tags, use the [Reading Order tool](https://youtu.be/bi7HEfQj1AQ) (**Accessibility** > **Setup** > **Reading Order**)